saleemmcpherson/Js-Tricks/README.md

 # Js-Tricks
-### Repository for JS tricks that I feel is good to know
+### Repository for JS tricks that I feel are good to know